Azure/azure-db-benchmarking/README.md

 -	Execution
 - Results aggregation

 The provided recipes encapsulate the workload definitions that are passed to the underlying benchmarking tool for a "1-Click" experience.
-The workload definitions were designed based on the [best practices](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/performance-tips-java-sdk-v4?tabs=api-async) published by Cosmos DB team and the benchmarking tool.
+The workload definitions were designed based on the best practices published for the database, the SDK/connector and the benchmarking tool.
 The recipes have been tested and validated for consistent results.

-The first version of the framework uses [YCSB](https://github.com/brianfrankcooper/YCSB), a popular open-source benchmarking tool, for performance benchmarking Cosmos DB SQL API.
-We will be adding recipes for Cosmos DB  Mongo API and Cassandra API soon.
-We will also onboard additional benchmarking tools in the future.
+The first version of the framework uses [YCSB](https://github.com/brianfrankcooper/YCSB), a popular open-source benchmarking tool, for performance benchmarking Cosmos DB SQL API and Mongo API.
+We intend to onboard more databases and benchmarking tools in the future.
 We welcome contributions.

 ## Tech Stack
 - ARM Templates